The following provides a high-level view of what is required to become a Clearing Member at Eurex Clearing.

 The Clearing Member has the following possibilities to provide proof of the qualification of the staff member that shall be in QCS:

-Please see the QBO/QCS information memorandum for further details on how to register Qualified Clearing staff and how to book a Clearer Test.
+Please see the QBO/QCS information memorandum for further details on how to register Qualified Clearing staff.

 If the Clearing Member is outsourcing its clearing, back office or risk management functions to an Insourcer, either the Clearing Member or the Insourcer has to have a QCS.